Generative AI in Healthcare – Use Cases, Benefits, and Limitations

 In healthcare, Generative AI is not an exception.
 It can impact the drug design process and create new drugs faster.
 It changes the way you think earlier.

+As per Accenture research, AI enhances the work of 40% of healthcare providers' working hours.
 More than half of healthcare organizations plan to leverage ChatGPT for learning purposes.

 Dr. Bricker (Healthcare Finance) explained that Generative AI can be combined with other technologies such as Ambient voice recognition and Natural language processing.

 Currently, DeepScribe (a medical transcription platform) creates AI-generated clinical notes based on doctor-patient conversations.
+The technology saves an average of 3 hours per day for a doctor by reducing their burden from tedious data entry.

-The technology saves an average of 3 hrs./day for a doctor by reducing their burden from tedious data entry.
 This was just one of the coolest use cases of Generative AI.

-In a nutshell, it can do more than what you think and has the potential to transform the healthcare industry.
+In a nutshell, it can do more than you think and has the potential to transform the healthcare industry.
+It makes healthcare processes more efficient, helps automate administrative burdens, and allows doctors to spend more time with their patients.

 What are the use cases of Generative AI in Healthcare?